melodyc86/Melodys-Portfolio/README.md

 - Connect

 ## About
 This portfolio website provides an overview of my background, education, skills, and interests.
-It also includes a collection of my projects, ranging from Python applications to data visualization using Tableau.
+It also includes a collection of my projects, ranging from Python applications to Tableau data visualization.

 ## Projects
 The Projects section of the website displays a variety of projects I've worked on.
 Each project includes a brief description, relevant images, and links to GitHub repositories or Tableau dashboards.